 - The victim demonstrated hostile behavior that had caused the defendant to leave the scene of the accident in order to search for assistance from the proper authorities.

 - There was a refusal on the part of the accident victim when it came to accepting the defendant’s identity information.

 - The vehicle was actually brought to a halt at the first observable “safe” location.

 - The decision to leave the scene of the accident was not a “willful” one.
 That decision came about as a result of the accident’s trauma.

 - The driver didn’t realize that a destructive impact had occurred to either people or property.

 There are also cases in which a defense attorney has spoken to the prosecution and arranged for restitution in exchange for dropping a hit and run accident charge.Enlist an Experienced Personal Injury Lawyer to Protect Your Rights

-Deaths and injuries from a hit and run Florida car accident can be the result of reckless behavior, which may occur in Delray Beach at any given time.
-Therefore, even if you are involved in a hit and run Florida car accident and sustained injuries, it is advised that you seek medical care and the advice of a car accident personal injury attorney.
+Deaths and injuries from a hit and run accident can be the result of reckless behavior, which may occur in Delray Beach at any given time.
+Therefore, even if you are involved in a hit and run accident and sustained injuries, it is advised that you seek medical care and the advice of a Delray Beach car accident attorney.